Jose Altuve Player Props: Astros vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers have the 23rd-ranked team ERA among all league pitching staffs (4.51).
+- The Dodgers have the 24th-ranked team ERA among all league pitching staffs (4.54).

-- Dodgers pitchers combine to rank 21st in baseball in home runs surrendered (93 total, 1.2 per game).
+- The Dodgers rank 21st in baseball in home runs given up (94 total, 1.2 per game).

-- Miller makes the start for the Dodgers, his sixth of the season.
-He is 3-1 with a 2.83 ERA and 28 strikeouts in 28 2/3 innings pitched.
+- Gonsolin (4-2) gets the starting nod for the Dodgers in his 11th start of the season.
+He's put together a 2.92 ERA in 52 1/3 innings pitched, with 43 strikeouts.

-- The right-hander's last appearance was on Sunday against the San Francisco Giants, when he threw 5 2/3 innings, surrendering seven earned runs while giving up seven hits.
+- His last time out came on Sunday against the San Francisco Giants, when the right-hander threw 5 2/3 innings, surrendering seven earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.